The United States Army Comes To Utah

-As stated, we presently are not aware of the Hunt nor Wilkes location in or near St. Charles.
-It would have made a difference for the meadows of which comment has been made were to the north of the town which, itself, is actually located on slightly higher ground coming from the foothills to the west and gently slopes toward the lake.
-The little farmland in this area and, also, the land to the south of the town requires irrigation but this land is rather limited with, perhaps, not more than a half rile separating the hillside and the lake.
+The little farmland in this area and, also, the land to the south of the town requires irrigation but this land is rather limited with, perhaps, not more than a half mile separating the hillside and the lake.
 The cemetery is located on this slope but to the south approximately a half mile.

-A third argument Church leaders offered the new homesteaders was to not overburden themselves with too large a homestead rich, if not meadowland in this case, would have required irrigation which, in turn, required water.
+A third argument Church leaders offered the new homesteaders was to not overburden themselves with too large a homestead which, if not meadowland in this case, would have required irrigation which, in turn, required water.
 Water in most of the colonization areas of the West was limited.
-Not only in St. Charles but elsewhere in the valleys of the West , water was available from the melting snow-fed streams running down the canyons and/'or a few springs which, themselves, rely on the melting snow of the mountains.
-Pumping from deep wells for irrigating purposes nor pumping from the clear waters of Bear hake during the 1860s of which we are writing was certainly not they. available and, perhaps, not even dreamed of.
+Not only in St. Charles but elsewhere in the valleys of the West, water was available from the melting snow-fed streams running down the canyons and/or a few springs which, themselves, rely on the melting snow of the mountains.
+Pumping from deep wells for irrigating purposes, nor pumping from the clear waters of Bear Lake during the 1860s of which we are writing was certainly not then available and, perhaps, not even dreamed of.

 The counsel being then given by the leaders was to not attempt to irrigate more land than there was water to develop good crops.
 A farm of ten, twenty, forty-acres carefully but adequately irrigated would become more profitable and much more desirable than twice that acreage with not enough water to take care of but half of it.